Last Updated On:

 #4: Plan Your Social Media Content Calendar

 When considering the significance of content on social media, it’s important that you realize “content” is a holistic term.
-Content includes textual posts, videos, images, GIFs, infographics, and more.
+Content includes text posts, videos, images, GIFs, infographics, memes for marketing, and more.

 It plays a crucial role in executing business plans and achieving social media goals.
 You can create and share social media content for: